 Taking my eye off the self-diagnosed problem and putting it on myself, how I’m acting and reacting in this difficulty, just plain works better.
 But even when the situation doesn’t change on the outside, my experience of the situation on the inside radically changes when I shift my attention in this way.

-Challenges become opportunities to grow and evolve; in moments I actually even look forward to them.
+Challenges become opportunities to grow and evolve; sometimes I actually even look forward to them.
 I get to practice being who I want to be.
 I get to choose what my own participation in life will look like.

 The process of taking care of my own side of the street has never failed to be a nourishing and rewarding choice.
 It always changes my experience even when it doesn’t change a single thing on the outside.

-If I had a nickel for every time I heard someone say something like “When I don’t try and figure it out, I’m happier and things go better,” I’d be a very wealthy woman.
-I sure know that’s it’s been true for me.
+If I had a nickel for every time I heard someone say, “When I don’t try to figure it out, I’m happier and things go better,” I’d have a lot of nickels.
+It’s certainly been true for me.

 Figuring it out may give us a sense of control and safety, but it doesn’t make us feel better, which at the end of the day is what we really want.

 Nancy Colier is a psychotherapist, interfaith minister, public speaker, workshop leader, and author of “The Power of Off: The Mindful Way to Stay Sane in a Virtual World.”
 For more information, visit NancyColier.com